stephantul/stephantul.github.io/_posts/2024-02-01-hierarchy.markdown

 # First attempts

 In order to explain what is going on, I'll first introduce a function that processes a list of lists of arbitrary depth, and returns all strings from all lists.
-That is, it flattents the list (I know there are easier ways to flatten lists, bear with me.)
+That is, it flattens the list (I know there are easier ways to flatten lists, bear with me.)

 ```python
 Hierarchy = list[list | str]